SethJ-Everi/DigAutoProject/README.md

 # DigAutoProject
 Test run of basic functionality for the auto audit project.

-The idea is for the program to accept a user selected excel file like an operator sheet and then intake another user selected active data excel file to compare against and audit.
-It should then produce another excel file which highlights differences in game bet settings.
+The idea is for the program to intake a user selected excel sheet like an operator sheet and then intake another user selected excel sheet like a report file to compare against and audit.
+It should then produce a report excel file which highlights differences.

-Need to work on:
-currency cleaning or standardization, Expanding audit logic to be more robust and include RTP, Separate audit functionality for versions/approved versions, formatting of "differences" excel file, INTAKING ACTIVE EXCELS TO BUILD/MAINTAIN sql database for reporting purposes
+MVP:
+Load both sheets
+Normalize Game IDs
+Normalize Data values
+Compare row by row per game ID
+Compare columns of interest
+output results to excel
+open excel file
+Simple UI

+Nice to haves:
+More robust error handling
+Better formatting in excel output(maybe color highlights etc) Option to configure comparison fields - only compare or show default denoms or RTPs Possible integration with admin panel?

 Created in python 3.10, pandas and tkinter

+Known Collaborators:
+Seth and Andrea